dendyyp/catalyst-test/features/test-cases.md

     Scenario: Successful login with Google account

-        Given user is on the login page
+        Given user is on Jamtangan.com login page

         When user clicks on the Google button